saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 Ravenstack’s **acquisition engine is efficient**, as reflected by a strong Quick Ratio and growing MRR.
 However, this efficiency masks a deeper issue: **customers disengage or exit before they realize meaningful value**, causing long-term revenue leakage.

 Retention analysis shows that churn is **front-loaded**, concentrated in the first few weeks of the customer lifecycle.
 Product usage data explains why: users are overwhelmed by feature breadth and fail to reach meaningful value quickly.
-As a result, engagement remains shallow and time-to-value exceeds time-to-churn by a wide margin.
+As a result, engagement remains shallow and time-to-value exceeds time-to-disengagement by a wide margin.

 Segment-level analysis resolves the strategic tension.
 While SMB customers drive volume, **Enterprise customers deliver durable revenue with far greater efficiency**.
 Treating all segments equally has diluted focus and increased operational cost.